 Infrastructure:

-immovable asset, which is acquired, constructed or results from construction operations; or managerial actions associated with the construction, supply, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure.
+• immovable asset, which is acquired, constructed or results from construction operations; or built immoveable asset(s).

+· Movable asset, which cannot function independently from purposemanagerial actions associated with the construction, supply, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure.